The resume name you choose is important to ensure the right people read it.

 Whether you’re e-mailing your resume to prospective employers or uploading it to Monster.com or CareerBuilder.com, naming your resume can help enhance your return by introducing relevant keywords.

-What you are going for here is a file name that will show up in searches.
+What you are going for here is a resume name that shows up in searches.

 Here, it pays to think like a recruiter or HR person looking for a specific candidate with specific qualifications.
 Hiring personnel screen dozens, hundreds, and perhaps thousands of resumes.
 Suppose the company is seeking a web developer with expertise in cascading sheet style (CSS).

 So, what Monster resume title should you go with when naming your resume?

-There are actually a couple of layers to naming your resume — and here are a few resume name examples and ideas to help:
+There are a couple of layers to naming your resume — and here are a few resume name examples and ideas to help:

 First, when creating a new account on major job boards, such as Monster.com and CareerBuilder.com, naming your resume can be crucial.
 Employers “see” the name you give your resume.
-A well thought out resume name is important to providing potential employers with a quick “taste” of what you have to offer.
+A well thought out resume name is important to provide potential employers with a quick “taste” of what you have to offer.
 See the below examples:

-Second, you should properly name your Word resume.
-When you upload to Monster.com or any other job board, you already have your relevant keywords weaved into the file name of your resume.
+Second, when you upload to Monster.com or any other job board, you already have your relevant keywords weaved into the name of your resume.
 Don’t forget about popping over to the property settings for your resume as well.
-Inputting data under the Title (your ideal job title) and Tags (keywords and key phrases relevant to your ideal job title) properties as well.
+Inputting data under the Title and Tags (keywords and key phrases relevant to your ideal job) properties as well.

 Now, back to naming your Word file.